vv9k/pkger/README.md

 # Or specified per image as a map:
 [metadata.build_depends]
+# common dependencies shared across all images
-all      = ["gcc", "pkg-config", "git"] centos8  = ["cargo", "openssl-devel"]
+all      = ["gcc", "pkg-config", "git"]

+# dependencies for custom images
+centos8  = ["cargo", "openssl-devel"]
 debian10 = ["curl", "libssl-dev"]

+# if running a simple build and there is a need to specify dependencies for the target
+# add dependencies for one of this images:
+pkger-rpm = ["cargo"]
+pkger-deb = ["curl"]
+pkger-pkg = ["cargo"]
+pkger-gzip = []

 # If specifying some deps as array and some as maps the arrays always have to come before the maps
 # otherwise TOML breaks